EvolSoft/PharTools/CONTRIBUTING.md

 - Please provide as more detailed informations as you can about the issue
 - Please **don't** post issues related to unofficial source code
 - Please **don't** post fake or support issues
-- Please write in English
+- Please write in english

 ## Code contributions

-If you want to contribute on code simply do a [Pull Request](https://github.com/EvolSoft/PharTools/pull/new).
+If you want to contribute to project's source code simply do a [Pull Request](https://github.com/EvolSoft/PharTools/pull/new).
 Before doing this **be sure** that:
-- The code is correct, clear and written in English
+- The code is clear, correct and follows the current code syntax
+- All code comments are written in english
 - You provided a good and descriptive title
 - The Pull Request doesn't already exist